-The focus of Work United is an initiative of Granite United Way and an employer collaborative focused on job retention, increased morale, and decreased absenteeism.
-Through shared resources, employers can minimize employment barriers for their low-to-moderate wage workers and maximize the supports employees need to be successful and improve their lives.
+Work United is an initiative of Granite United Way and an employer collaborative focused on job retention, increased morale, and decreased absenteeism.
+Through shared resources, employers can minimize employment barriers for their low-to-moderate wage workers and maximize the support employees need to be successful and improve their lives.
 A unique component of Work United is that its services are offered not only to the employee at the participating company but also to their immediate family members and loved ones.